tenatek/atlan/README.md

 # Atlan

-A framework that takes in your database schemas, and creates a full-blown Web REST/CRUD API.
-For use with Express and MongoDB.
+A framework to build REST APIs with Express and MongoDB.

 It includes the following features: